nextmv-io/community-apps/python-gamspy-traveling-salesman/README.md

 # Nextmv GAMSPy Traveling Salesman Problem

 Example for running a Python application on the Nextmv Platform using [GAMSPy](https://gamspy.readthedocs.io/en/latest/) to model the problem.
-We solve the traveling salesman problem that minimizes the total distance travelled while visiting each city exactly once.
+We solve the traveling salesman problem that minimizes the total distance traveled while visiting each city exactly once.

 1. Install packages.